massigerardi/File-Manager-Demo/README.md

 curl --location --request DELETE 'http://localhost:8080/api/folder/cc82fdc7-ddd0-471b-adaa-488d3ee026ba'
 ```

+List of allowed operation are in the Postman collection [here](postman/File Manager API.postman_collection.json)

 ## Extra

-a custom annotation `HasAccessTo` has been created (in Java) to check for user's permission to access specific resources.
+a custom annotation `HasAccessToFile` `HasAccessToFolder` has been created (in Java) to check for user's permission to access specific resources.